 The Annual Meeting & Dinner is the organization’s signature event of the year.
 Attracting up to 400 alumni, students, administrators, faculty, and staff a year, the Annual Meeting features the coveted Disharoon award ceremony, AACHS President’s report and the election of officers and members of the AACHS governing body, the Board of Managers.

 This year’s dinner will feature a cocktail reception hour beginning at 5PM, followed immediately by our program and dinner.
 Come out to hear from our two speakers, as they impress upon us their personal and professional experiences in the field of media and arts and how they have positively affected the city and community.
-Please note that there will be valet parking at the venue at $17/car for attendees.

 Meet some of our remarkable current students as they leave a lasting impression while providing first-hand accounts on the great things happening at Central today including our exciting capital project to improve Central for the students of tomorrow.
 As always, you may share this wonderful experience by sponsoring a current student for $85.